-PLI Disbursement For White Goods Expected To Start From Q4: DPIIT Secretary
+PLI Disbursement for White Goods Expected To Start From Q4: DPIIT Secretary

 In semiconductors, 'talks are on and we are encouraging private sector partnerships to come forward and take advantage of the opportunities,' Singh told reporters here.

-Earlier in his address at the meeting, Singh said huge opportunities are there in India for South Korean firms in the $10 billion semiconductor manufacturing scheme.
+Earlier in his address at the meeting, Singh said huge opportunities are there in India for South Korean firms in the USD 10 billion semiconductor manufacturing scheme.

 South Korea is the second largest semiconductor manufacturer in the world with 17 per cent share and is a leader in memory chips and displays.
 Samsung and S K Hynix are the major manufacturers.

-On taking the bilateral trade between India and South Korea to $50 billion, the secretary said export opportunities are there for domestic sectors like light engineering and pharma.
+On taking the bilateral trade between India and South Korea to USD 50 billion, the secretary said export opportunities are there for domestic sectors like light engineering and pharma.

+On the other hand, South Korea has an opportunity to export goods from high-tech sectors like electronics, critical components, and display.